Lead nurturing emails are the perfect way to keep in touch with your prospects after they’ve converted.

 At the end of the day, to write emails that get opened, read and acted on, you need to ensure you consistently provide value.
 You can use all the tricks in the book to get more emails opened, but the only thing that works in the long-term is creating value-packed emails that people actually want to read.

-Your ultimate goal should be to get subscribers on the lookout for your emails, to want to read them as soon as they arrive, and you can only do that by providing them with valuable information and resources.
+Your ultimate goal should be to get subscribers on the lookout for your emails and to want to read them as soon as they arrive – and you can only do that by providing them with valuable information and resources.

 Otherwise, no matter what else you do, your emails will get ignored.

-- Make sure every email has a goal/call to action that matches up to its overall goal
+6. Make sure every email has a call to action that matches up to its overall goal

 One of the simplest ways to improve your email marketing is to make sure every single email you write has a defined goal, and that the call to action (CTA) you use aligns with this goal.
 This stops you from spending valuable time writing emails which don’t achieve your goal and are filled with fluff.